Skip to main content

 • Epimysial Electrode -- An electrode designed for placement on the surface of a muscle (the epimysium).
 Uses a platinum-iridium disk contact sewn onto the epimysium.
 Associated with green connectors.

-• Failsafe Mechanism -- A three-level safety system in the COSMIIC System consisting of hardware charge limits, software parameter limits, and magnetic switches to prevent unsafe stimulation.
+• Failsafe Mechanism -- A three-level safety system in the COSMIIC System consisting of hardware charge limits, software parameter limits, and magnetic switches to prevent unsafe operation.

 • Firmware -- The embedded software that runs on each COSMIIC System module, controlling its behavior and communication.